 Do students have to do the assigned work or is that left up to the parents’ discretion?

 Students are expected to complete all weekly work as assigned in all grades.
 A good way to think of this is that students do not “audit” classes without completing the work.
 In the primary years, parents follow the complete Memoria Press curriculum guide.
-In classes for third grade up through high school, teachers communicate weekly work in class and by weekly email to parents.
+In classes for third grade through high school, teachers communicate weekly work in class to students and by weekly email to parents.

 What is required of parents at home?

 Parents have assignments, too!
 Parents are often asked to check daily work and/or mark assessments using their teacher guides and keys.
 This is the perfect blend for parents who want a Memoria Press education for their kids, want to stay involved with the subject matter and engaged with their child’s learning, but without carrying the load of teaching the material or assigning the weekly work.